Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Resaw Timbers Destined To Sawmill

 This load of resaw timbers is leaving the barn site.
-Once the timber is at the sawmill, it is sorted by species.
+Once the antique timber is at the sawmill, it is sorted by species.
 Before it can be sawn it must be denailed.
-This is a very labour intensive process and takes more time than the actual sawing of the reclaimed wood.
+This is a very labour intensive process and takes more time than the actual sawing of the recycled barn wood.

 Sawmill

 This is a Hardwood blank at the sawmill.
 This piece of reclaimed lumber originated in a barn floor timber.
-It is destined to become part of an antique wide plank floor.
+It is destined to become part of an antique wide plank flooring project.

 Reclaimed Lumber Blank